-Use the "phrqpitz" command to set the program to calculate species' activity coefficients using the Harvie-Møller-Weare equations, as implemented in the USGS
+Use the "phrqpitz" command to set the program to calculate species' activity coefficients using the Harvie-Møller-Weare equations, as implemented in the USGS program PHRQPITZ.
+Executing this command automatically sets the input dataset of thermodynamic data to "thermo_phrqpitz.tdat".
+Note that dataset "thermo_phrqpitz.tdat" is primarily intended to support calculations at or near 25°C.

-Use the "pitz_dgamma" command to control the relative change in an activity coefficient's value the program allows during each Newton-Raphson iteration, when a virial activity model ("the Pitzer equations") has been invoked.
+Use the "pitz_dgamma" command to control the relative change in an activity coefficient's value the program allows during each Newton-Raphson iteration, when the Harvie-Møller-Weare activity model has been invoked.
 By default, the program allows a 10% change, which corresponds to a value of 0.1.

-Use the "pitz_precon" command to control the maximum number of passes the program takes through the pre-conditioning loop before beginning a Newton-Raphson iteration, when a virial activity model ("the Pitzer equations") has been invoked.
+Use the "pitz_precon" command to control the maximum number of passes the program takes through the pre-conditioning loop before beginning a Newton-Raphson iteration, when a virial activity model (Harvie-Møller-Weare or SIT) has been invoked.
 By default, the program makes up to 10 passes.
 In cases of difficult convergence, counter-intuitively, it can sometimes be beneficial to decrease this value.